-In November 2011, the Government of the Republic of the Philippines and the United States Government agreed to a new Partnership for Growth (PFG) to address the binding constraints to economic growth and development in the Philippines.
-Established by President Obama, the PFG is a "whole-of-government” effort to unlock the growth potential of partner countries to become the next generation of emerging markets.
+In November 2011, the governments of the Philippines and the United States agreed to a Partnership for Growth to address constraints to economic growth and development in the Philippines.
+The partnership is a "whole-of-government" endeavor to unlock the growth potential of partner countries to become the next generation of emerging markets.

-The Philippines is one of just four countries selected to join the PFG.
-The U.S. Government’s partnership with the Philippines supports the priorities of the Philippine Development Plan to achieve inclusive and resilient economic growth.
-It supports institutional reform at the national and local levels to mobilize domestic and foreign investment.
+The Philippines was one of just four countries selected to join the Partnership for Growth and the only one in Asia.
+The partnership supports the Philippines' priorities to achieve inclusive and resilient economic growth.
+It stimulates institutional reform at the national and local levels to mobilize domestic and foreign investment.

-Economic officials from both governments led an extensive analysis to determine the binding constraints to growth in the Philippines and provide a guide to maximize development intervention under the PFG.
-Based on this analysis, weak governance, constrained public finance, inadequate infrastructure, and weak human resources were identified as the most binding constraints to growth.
-Within these broad areas, poor regulatory quality, weak rule of law, lack of anti-corruption enforcement, inefficient revenue collection and administration, weak expenditure management, and weak human capacity development in health and education, were identified as critical areas that both governments can effectively address together.
+Economic officials from both governments led an extensive analysis to determine binding constraints to growth in the Philippines and provide a guide to maximize development interventions under the Partnership for Growth.
+Based on this analysis, governance, public financing, infrastructure and human capacity were identified areas that required the most attention in order to accelerate and sustain broad-based and inclusive growth in the country.

 A Transformative Impact in the Philippines